mumu2117/mumu2117.github.io/_posts/2020-01-18-pet_adoptions_cli.markdown

 I decided to give it my all and, muster all the strength I could to get it done.
 I decided to do something I love which is animal welfare.
 I am a huge proponent of animal adoption and, one day would love to start a shelter of my own that would be no kill and, would provide shelter to homeless animals.
 Having decided on it.
 I decided to base my CLI App on my favorite charity.

 I began by first setting up the local environment.
 I debated about doing a local environment setup on Windows but, decided againist it..
 I thought its now or never.
 Ruby was already on my Mac, so, I went on to setup the other packages.
 Once that was done.
-I started thinking of what files are needed in my file schema that I installed by using "Bundle gem Pet-Adopttions."
+I started thinking of what files are needed in my file schema that I installed by using "Bundle gem Pet-Adoptions."

 I started thinking of the classes to include in my App.
 And decided on the following schema in my lib/pet_adptions folder: